-- 10. An Accessibility Compliance Tip Sheet was created to assist Library Managers in following the AODA requirements. - 11.
-Submitted the AODA Compliance Report to the Province indicating that the City of Mississauga has complied with all AODA requirements up to, and including those requirements that were due by January 1, 2015.
-The AODA Self-Certified Report has been included as an Appendix to this 2015 Annual Report of the Multi-Year Accessibility Plan. - 12.
-Received budget approval to hire an Accessibility Specialist in 2016.
+11. Submitted the AODA Compliance Report to the Province indicating that the City of Mississauga has complied with all AODA requirements up to, and including those requirements that were due by January 1, 2015.
+The AODA Self-Certified Report has been included as an Appendix to this 2015 Annual Report of the Multi-Year Accessibility Plan.

-CONCLUSION:
+Conclusion: